 Once registered, enter the number of youth and adults you anticipate bringing to camp and request campsites.
-You may adjust these numbers as necessary and begin entering names and selecting sessions as of May 1, 2024.
-After this date, payment must be received to secure slots for your Scouts.
+You may adjust these numbers as necessary and begin entering names and selecting sessions.
+Merit Badge sign-ups begin April 7, 2025 - a participant must be paid in full to be to select classes.